kvarak/dnd/docs/_Classes/paladin.md

 <div class="columnstwo">

 - #### Divine Blessing
-    This blessing can only be used on yourself, and requires you to spend at 1 Devotion.
+    This blessing can only be used on yourself, and requires you to spend at least 1 Devotion.

     ***Spider Climb***.
 You gain a climbing speed equal to your walking speed, and the ability to move up, down, and across vertical surfaces and upside down along ceilings, while leaving your hands free.